bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Mostly Cloudy
+- Partly Cloudy
-- 87% humidity
+- 89% humidity
-- 6 mph wind
+- 7 mph wind
-- 75% cloud cover
+- 49% cloud cover
 - 29 AQI 🟩
 About 0.7 inches of snow on the ground
 - 1.46 inches of snow and 0.14 inches of rain expected in the next 48 hours